awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 In the following example, an inherited parent policy uses the [child control operators](orgs_manage_policies_inheritance_mgmt.md#child-control-operators) to enforce the settings for a single plan and prevents them from being changed or overridden by a child policy\.
 The child policy can still add additional plans\.

-**Parent policy** – This poilcy can be attached to the organization's root or to any parent OU\.
+**Parent policy** – This policy can be attached to the organization's root or to any parent OU\.
 This example is similar to the previous example with all child inheritance operators blocked, except at the `plans` top level\.
 The `@@append` setting at that level enables child policies to add other plans to the collection in the effective policy\.
 Any changes to the inherited plan are still blocked\.

 The sections in the plan are truncated for clarity\.